kg-construct/rml-jc/spec/spec_fieldadditions/section/fieldaddition-vocabulary.md

 </aside>

 <aside class="note">
-This definition should be in line with the definition in RML CORE, with one small difference: it refers directly to a parent logicial source, and not to the logical source of the parent triples map.
+This definition is in line with the definition in RML CORE, with one small difference: it refers directly to a parent logicial source, and not to the logical source of the parent triples map.
 </aside>

 | Property                    | Domain               | Range                     |